-Delegator: Power / Duty assigned in legislation to: Local Government Express Power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a delegation s.5.43 Limitations on delegations to the CEO to be made Express Power or Duty Local Government Act 1995: Delegated: s.3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: Regulation 11 'When tenders have to be publicly invited' Tender exemption under subregulation 11(2)(aa) Associated definition under subregulation 11(3) Associated definition under subregulation 11(3) Delegate: Chief Executive Officer Function: Authority, only to be exercised when a State of Emergency This is a precis only.
-Delegates must act with full declaration is in force and applies to all or part of the District, to: understanding of the 1.
-Determine that particular goods or services with a legislation and conditions purchasing value >\$250,000 are required for the purposes relevant to this delegation. of addressing the impact, consequences or need arising from the hazard to which the State of Emergency declaration relates [F&G r11(3)(b)]; and 2.
-Undertake tender exempt purchasing activity to obtain the supply of those goods or services identified in accordance with point 1 above [F&G r.11(2)(aa)].
-Council Conditions This authority may only be exercised where the goods or services are urgently required, and it is not possible for on this Delegation: Council to most within an appropriate time from Council to meet within an appropriate timeframe.
+Local Government Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Local Government Act 1995: s.3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: Regulation 11 'When tenders have to be publicly invited' Tender exemption under subregulation 11(2)(aa) Associated definition under subregulation 11(3) Chief Executive Officer Authority, only to be exercised when a State of Emergency declaration is in force and applies to all or part of the District, to: Determine that particular goods or services with a purchasing value >\$250,000 are required for the purposes of addressing the impact, consequences or need arising from the hazard to which the State of Emergency declaration relates [F&G r11(3)(b)]; and Undertake tender exempt purchasing activity to obtain the supply of those goods or services identified in accordance with point 1 above [F&G r.11(2)(aa)].
+This authority may only be exercised where the goods or services are urgently required, and it is not possible for Council to meet within an appropriate timeframe.
 Compliance with the Purchasing Policy is required, but only to the extent that such compliance will not incur an unreasonable delay in providing the required urgent response to the State of Emergency hazard.
-The rationale for non- compliance with Purchasing Policy must be evidenced in accordance with the Record Keeping Plan.
+The rationale for noncompliance with Purchasing Policy must be evidenced in accordance with the Record Keeping Plan.
 Where a relevant budget allocation is not available and a purchase is necessary in response to a State of Emergency, the expenditure from an alternative available budget allocation must be authorised in advance by the Shire President (i.e. before the expense is incurred) in accordance with LGA s.6.8.
 The CEO is to inform Council Members after the exercise of this delegation, including details of the contract specification, scope and purchasing value and the rationale for determining that the goods or services were urgently required in response to the State of Emergency declaration.
 The CEO cannot sub-delegate this authority.